Freedom of religion in Romania

 Freedom of religion in Romania refers to the extent to which people in Romania are freely able to practice their religious beliefs, taking into account both government policies and societal attitudes toward religious groups.

-The laws of Romania establish the freedom of religion as well as outlawing religious discrimination, and provide a registration framework for religious organizations to receive government recognition and funding (this is not a prerequisite for being able to practice in the country).
+Romanian law grants freedom of religion, outlaws religious discrimination, and provides a registration framework for religious organizations to receive government recognition and funding (although this is not a prerequisite for being able to practice in the country).
 The government also has programs for compensating religious organizations for property confiscated during World War II and during the rule of the Socialist Republic of Romania.
-Representatives of minority groups have complained that the government favors the Romanian Orthodox Church over other religious groups, and there have been several incidences of local government and police failing to enforce anti-discrimination laws reliably.
+Representatives of minority groups have complained that the government favors the Romanian Orthodox Church over other religious groups, and there have been several instances of local government and police failing to enforce anti-discrimination laws reliably.

 During the existence of the Kingdom of Romania in the 19th and early 20th centuries, the government of Romania systematically favored the Orthodox and Romanian Greek Catholic Churches.
-Non-Christians were denied citizenship until the late 19th century, and even then faced obstacles and limited rights.
-Antisemitism was a prominent feature of Liberal political currents in the 19th century, before being abandoned by Liberal parties and adopted by left-wing peasant and later fascist groups in the early 20th century.
+Non-Christians were denied citizenship until the late 19th century, and even then they faced obstacles and limited rights.
+Antisemitism was a prominent feature of Liberal political currents in the 19th century before being abandoned by Liberal parties and adopted by left-wing peasant and later fascist groups in the early 20th century.
 During World War II, several hundred thousand Jews were killed by Romanian or German forces in Romania.
 Although Jews living in territories belonging to Romania prior to the beginning of the war largely avoided this fate, they nevertheless faced harsh antisemitic laws passed by the Antonescu government.
 During the Socialist era following World War II, the Romanian government exerted significant control over the Orthodox Church and closely monitored religious activity, as well as promoting atheism among the population.
 Dissident priests were censured, arrested, deported, and/or defrocked, but the Orthodox Church as a whole acquiesced to the government's demands and received support from it.

+In 2023, the country was scored 3 out of 4 for religious freedom by Freedom House.